QunaSys/quri-parts/README.md

 # quri-sdk-notebooks
 Example and tutorial notebooks used in QURI SDK documentation

-## About the quri_sdk_workshop branch
+## Getting started
-This custom branch is for use in workshops to present QURI SDK.
-We emphasize the following notebooks to give a comprehensive overview of the capabilities of QURI SDK:
+To get a general overview of the capabilities and workflow of QURI SDK, please see these notebooks to start with

 - `quri_sdk_notebooks/tutorials/0_general/hadamard_tutorial.ipynb`
 - `quri_sdk_notebooks/tutorials/2_quri-vm/0_vm-introduction/0_vm-introduction.ipynb`